Tasouken/Tasouken/README.md

 ## ◢◤◢◤ Support ◢◤◢◤

-[新book](https://entity.atabook.org) — If you value my portfolio, best thing I ask of you is to direct a nice letter for me!
+[新book](https://entity.atabook.org) — If you value my portfolio, best thing I ask of you is to direct a nice letter for me or link my button -- no hotlinking!

 <hr>